Viv Thomas: Career

-He has also produced an equal number of heterosexual works.
+In addition to lesbian pornography, Thomas has also produced an equal number of heterosexual works.
 The majority of his work was produced prior to the British government lifting some of the more stringent laws regarding what could be shown in pornographic films; when those laws were repealed in 1999, Thomas moved into producing hardcore material exclusively.
-However, after a court decision confirmed that R18 rated hardcore DVDs can only be sold via licensed sex shops in the UK, not mail-order via the internet, Thomas decided to move his whole operation from Acton, West London to Portugal.
+However, after a court decision confirmed that R18 rated hardcore DVDs can only be sold via licensed sex shops in the UK, not mail order via the internet, Thomas decided to move his whole operation from Acton, West London to Portugal.
 He also maintains a studio in Budapest.

-Thomas is known for producing artistic pornographic films with an emphasis on high production values and has been nominated for numerous awards and has won at the AVN awards in the past.
-His contemporaries include the established pornographic director/producers Andrew Blake, Michael Ninn and Marc Dorcel.
+Thomas is known for producing artistic pornographic films with an emphasis on high production values and has been nominated for numerous awards and has won at the AVN Awards in the past.
+His contemporaries include the established pornographic director/producers Andrew Blake, Michael Ninn, and Marc Dorcel.

-Thomas' more recent work has starred almost exclusively Hungarian, Czech, and other Central European models, although he does feature some British performers, such as Ian Tate, as well as Americans such as the former Penny Flame.
+Thomas' more recent work has starred almost exclusively Hungarian, Czech, and other Central European models, although he does feature some British performers, such as Ian Tate, as well as Americans such as Penny Flame.

 Other British models he has worked with include Lexi Lowe (Lowe worked exclusively with Thomas for the first year of her lesbian film career), Alicia Rhodes, Michelle Thorne, Kelle Marie, and Roxanne Hall.
 Central European models who are frequently featured in his videos include Eve Angel.